- Position: Associate Professor of Philosophy, Director of Graduate Admissions, Placement Director

-Currently, he is writing Grandstanding: The Use and Abuse of Moral Talk, a book on the ethics of public discourse with Justin Tosi, forthcoming with Oxford University Press.
+His first book, Grandstanding: The Use and Abuse of Moral Talk, which explores the ethics of public discourse with co-author Justin Tosi, will be published by Oxford University Press in 2020.

 "Responsibility and Situationism," forthcoming, Oxford Handbook of Moral Responsibility.

 "God's Standing to Forgive," 2017, Faith and Philosophy.

-"Does Situationism Threaten Free Will and Moral Responsibility?" (with Michael McKenna), forthcoming, Journal of Moral Philosophy.
+"Does Situationism Threaten Free Will and Moral Responsibility?" (with Michael McKenna), 2017, Journal of Moral Philosophy.

 "Forgiveness" (with Paul Hughes), 2017, Stanford Encyclopedia of Philosophy.